Where has all the $r$-process gone? Timescales for GRB-Kilonovae to Enrich their Host Galaxies: Conclusion

 \section{Conclusion}

 In this paper, we quantify the timescale for $r$-process from observed GRB-KNe and short GRBs to be transported back into their host and mix with the ISM.
 We further consider the impact of a single event on the stellar $r$-process enrichment of their host environments.
 We find that the typical $r$-process enrichment timescale is $134^{+171}_{-83}$~Myr.
 In comparison to minimum NS merger delay times of $\approx 10-200$~Myr, the enrichment timescale is significant, implying that there is an additional, substantial, delay following the merger to when the environment can be $r$-process enhanced.
-We find that only $\approx60\%$ of the observed GRB-KN and short GRB population will contribute significant $r$-process enrichment to their host environment.
-The capacity of environmental $r$-process enrichment from a single event most strongly correlates with the amount of active star formation in the hosts, as hosts with little to no ongoing star formation have minimal stellar enrichment (including that of GW170817).
-This implies that a significant fraction of $r$-process mass from NS mergers is being lost to IGM and CGM, and is never re-incorporated into newly forming stars.
+We find that only $\approx60\%$ of the observed GRB-KN and short GRB population will contribute significant $r$-process enrichment to the stellar mass of their host galaxy.
+The capacity of environmental $r$-process enrichment from a single event most strongly correlates with the amount of active star formation in the hosts, as hosts with little to no ongoing star formation have a low fraction of stellar mass enriched by a single event (including that of GW170817).
+This implies that a significant fraction of $r$-process mass from NS mergers either is not incorporated into a large fraction of stellar mass within their hosts or is lost to the CGM and IGM.

-Given our findings, it is useful to postulate whether there is any possibility of detecting $r$-process lines in the IGM or CGM to observationally quantify the amount of ``lost" $r$-process mass.
+Given our findings, it is useful to consider whether there is any possibility of detecting $r$-process lines in the IGM or CGM to observationally quantify the amount of ``lost" $r$-process mass.
 Unfortunately, we suspect that it is highly unlikely that $r$-process signatures can be detected outside of stars or stellar remnants.
 The high atomic mass of $r$-process elements implies that that material will be split into fewer atoms of each element and across many different isotopes.
 Moreover, $r$-process masses from single events tend to be quite small, suggesting that it will be extremely difficult to detect spectral emission or absorption features.
 Thus, future studies on $r$-process event rates should focus on the fraction of material making it back into star-forming gas and consider the impact of losses for any relevant observational comparison.